dutudev/dutudev-site/LogsData/OfficialRSSFeed.md

 # RSS Feed

 I was pretty bored, so i thought of making my own rss feed.
 I did this because I started to use them.
 I think they are a pretty interesting way of centralizing a lot of websites and notifications.
-I use Inoreader (not sponsored), but any aggregator should work just fine.
+I use Feeder on my phone (not sponsored), but any aggregator should work just fine.

 ## How do you subscribe to the dutu.dev RSS feed?